 Just back from the Pacific Northwest, where our audience size has doubled each of the three times I have spoken there.

 I had Couer d’Alene on the schedule so I could see my grandpa, but he died in May.
 We went anyway and spoke to nearly 150 of our friends, and then 230 in Seattle and 330 in Portland.
 Thank you all for coming; I always feel so honored that anyone would come, but especially those who drive a long distance!
-Laura and Debbie will be back, the week after Labor Day, to teach Medicine Cabinet Makeover, which you will LOVE!
+Laura and Debbie will be back, the week after Labor Day!

 Last year we promised ourselves that next time, we would stop for a few days to learn more about the area.
 We hung out with my college roommate, Paula, and Kristin’s brother and his wife, Todd and Lori.
 We went to a music-and-food festival downtown called The Bite.

 We ran and biked along the Willamette; hiked in Seaside, Oregon; and picked blueberries in the beautiful Columbia River Gorge with its high waterfalls on Sunday on our way to the airport.
 In Seaside, the scenery got a lot better the second day we were there, when a whole lotta 6’4” and shirtless showed up for a huge volleyball tournament on the beach.
 Just as we were leaving.